mattpolzin/OpenAPIKit/README.md

 ### Migration
 #### 1.x to 2.x
-If you are migrating from OpenAPIKit 1.x to OpenAPIKit 2.x, check out the [migration guide](./documentation/v2_migration_guide.md).
+If you are migrating from OpenAPIKit 1.x to OpenAPIKit 2.x, check out the [v2 migration guide](./documentation/v2_migration_guide.md).

 #### 2.x to 3.0.0
-There is not yet a migration guide for upgrading from OpenAPIKit 2.x to OpenAPIKit 3.0.0.
+If you are migrating from OpenAPIKit 2.x to OpenAPIKit 3.x, check out the [v3 migration guide](./documentation/v3_migration_guide.md).

 You will need to start being explicit about which of the two new modules you want to use in your project: `OpenAPIKit` (now supports OpenAPI spec v3.1) and/or `OpenAPIKit30` (continues to support OpenAPI spec v3.0 like the previous versions of OpenAPIKit did).

 In package manifests, dependencies will be one of:
 ```